-Apply for financial aid as soon as you have chosen to attend Guttman.
-You do not have to wait until you have received your admission letter to apply for financial aid.
-Remember to put Guttman as one of your college choices on your application.
+Apply for Financial Aid as soon as you have chosen to attend Guttman.
+You do not have to wait until you have received your admission letter to apply for Financial Aid.
+Remember to list Guttman as one of your college choices on your Financial Aid applications.

 There are THREE EASY STEPS to applying for financial aid:

 STEP #1: FILL OUT YOUR FREE APPLICATION FOR FEDERAL STUDENT AID (FAFSA)

 - The FAFSA form is available online as of October 1st every year.

 - Follow the instructions on the fafsa.ed.gov website and create an FSA ID.
 If you are including your parent(s) income, they will also need to create an FSA ID.